alexyy802/waifucord/docs/migrating.rst

 Quick example: ::

     # before
-    ch = client.get_channel('84319995256905728')
+    ch = bunny.get_channel('84319995256905728')
     if message.author.id == '80528701850124288':
         ...

     # after
-    ch = client.get_channel(84319995256905728)
+    ch = bunny.get_channel(84319995256905728)
     if message.author.id == 80528701850124288:
         ...

-This change allows for fewer errors when using the Copy ID feature in the official client since you no longer have to wrap it in quotes and allows for optimisation opportunities by allowing ETF to be used instead of JSON internally.
+This change allows for fewer errors when using the Copy ID feature in the official bunny since you no longer have to wrap it in quotes and allows for optimisation opportunities by allowing ETF to be used instead of JSON internally.

 Server is now Guild